bavadeve/repo-template-secure/README.md

 This template helps prevent common mistakes, but always double-check before committing anything sensitive.
 If you’re not sure, ask someone on your team or see [`SECURITY.md`](SECURITY.md).

+### Note on Public Repos

+We recommend that all new repositories start private by default.
+Only make a repo public once:

+- You're sure no sensitive data has ever been committed

+- The security-scan GitHub Action passes

+- You've reviewed your README.md, LICENSE, and code

 ---